 One way almost any course can give players the ability to showcase a range of shots and skills is with short grass around green.
 Short grass surrounds are where we golf fans see the most variety in methods that players use to hit it close.
 Some might putt, some might hit a bump-and-run, some may opt for the low spinner, and others will take the trusty 60 degree out and play it high.
 Long, thick rough presents a much simpler situation, likely an automatic grab of the 60-degree and an explosion shot that resembles a bunker shot.
 This makes the decision simple, and the shot becomes about predicting how the ball is going to come out of the lie.
 Short-grass surrounds give players a blank canvas to reach into their bag and create art.

-This week at Bay Hill, the PGA Tour and tournament organizers decided to move away from short-grass surrounds and back to long, thick rough abutting the greens.
+Last year at Bay Hill, the PGA Tour and tournament organizers decided to move away from short-grass surrounds and back to long, thick rough abutting the greens.

 Some of the noticeable green-surround changes to Bay Hill this year…